 These tips are in no particular order.
 Each one is important in its own way.
-Every one of these tips I follow with my own dogs.
+I follow each of these tips with my own dogs.
 I hope that they help you as much as they have helped me!

-Use each tip to help build:
+Use each tip to help create: